cusiman7/Static-Fire/README.md

 + **date\_format**

     *String*.
-A nice format to print dates for your articles in pythons strftime format.
+A nice format to print dates for your articles in Python's strftime format.

 + **homepage\_count**